learn-academy-2022-bravo/week-2-assessment-joagui83/interview-questions.md

 2. The JavaScript built in method .map() takes predefined parameters.
 What are they?
 Which are required and which are optional?

-  Your answer: .map() can take the index and the original array  as its paramater.
-Index can an optional parmater while the orginal array is needed
+  Your answer: .map() can take the index and the original array  as a needed parmater.
+Index is an optional parameter of .map().

-  Researched answer: .map() must take the function definition as its first parameter.
+  Researched answer: .map() parametera are the definition of a function, Index, and callback of the original array.
+Index is an optional parameter, while function defition and callback of original array are needed parameters.

 3. What is the difference between map and filter?